How to revive your old computer

 If your system has faulty hardware, you have some decisions to make.
 Replacing a motherboard is complex and pricey.
 But swapping in a hard drive or RAM (that is, computer memory) can be easy and inexpensive.
 A 500-gigabyte laptop solid state hard drive (which is faster and more durable than a spinning disk hard drive) runs about $70.
 If you’re not up for performing the surgery yourself, you can always go to a repair shop.
 Tech House, for instance, charges $139 (plus tax) for the operation.
 Best Buy’s Geek Squad charges a flat fee of $84.95 for physical repair work.
 Weigh these costs against the value of the system you are trying to repair by checking for similar refurbished models on sites like Back Market.

 Even if your spinning disk is healthy, upgrading to a solid-state drive storage device (SSD) may be worthwhile for the considerable speed bump.
 “It’s the one [upgrade] that makes me happiest, ’cause the customer is gonna see me as a magician,” says Patel.
-(Just don’t go with the very cheapest drives.
-A colleague who purchased five refurbished MacBooks from Flipmacs encountered problems with several of the very low-cost drives the company uses.)
+(Just don’t go with the very cheapest drives: A colleague who purchased five refurbished MacBooks from Flipmacs encountered problems with several of the very low-cost drives the company uses, though Bratskeir says that problems could lie in a faulty cable.)
 But before you make that investment, check for some software problems with simple fixes.

 Bulging hard drive

-Note: This article has been updated with additional input from Flipmacs.